| Sexuality - You Must Start With Yourself

 settlement for a limited amount of power and control

-This is the underlying reason why FGM is so deeply
+over their lives.
+Addressing Power Balance This is the underlying reason why FGM is so deeply

 protected by women even more than men.
 Such a strong